sethmachine/sethmachine.github.io/source/about/index.md

 ## Contact

-* Email: sdworman at brandeis.edu
+* Email: sethmachine01 at gmail.com
 * Resume: Please reach out to me via email to request a resume.